defano/jmonet/README.md

 # JMonet

-An easy-to-use toolkit for incorporating paint tools similar to [MacPaint](https://en.wikipedia.org/wiki/MacPaint) or [Microsoft Paint](https://en.wikipedia.org/wiki/Microsoft_Paint) into a Java Swing or JavaFX application.
+An easy-to-use toolkit for incorporating paint tools like those found in [MacPaint](https://en.wikipedia.org/wiki/MacPaint) or [Microsoft Paint](https://en.wikipedia.org/wiki/Microsoft_Paint) into a Java Swing or JavaFX application (does not support Android).

 [![Build Status](https://travis-ci.org/defano/jmonet.svg?branch=master)](https://travis-ci.org/defano/jmonet)

 ## Features

-* Standard suite of paint tools with common modifier-key constraints (e.g., hold shift to snap lines to nearest 15-degree angle).
+* Familiar suite of paint tools supporting common modifier-key constraints (e.g., hold shift to snap lines to nearest 15-degree angle).
-* Paint canvas supports undo and redo operations on all tool changes; plus cut, copy and paste integration with the system clipboard.
-* Variety of image transform tools like scale, rotate, shear, perspective and projection, plus the ability to adjust color depth, transparency and brightness.
+* Includes image transform tools like scale, rotate, shear, perspective and projection, plus the ability to adjust color depth, transparency and brightness.
 * Canvas can be magnified and displayed within a scrollable pane; tools can be snapped to a grid.
+* Paint canvas supports undo and redo, plus cut, copy and paste integration with the system clipboard.
 * Lightweight toolkit integrates easily into Swing and JavaFX applications and utilizes [ReactiveX](https://github.com/ReactiveX/RxJava) for observables.
-* Images are backed by a standard Java `BufferedImage` object making it easy to import and export graphics.
+* Paint and edit 24-bit, true-color images with alpha transparency; images are backed by a standard Java `BufferedImage` object making it easy to import and export graphics.

 ## Paint Tools

-JMonet provides the following suite of paint tools:
+JMonet provides the following paint tools:

 Icon                                  | Tool         | Description
 --------------------------------------|--------------|--------------